 Links to other websites

-In addition, if you linked to our website from a third party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that third party site and recommend that you check the policy of that third party site.
+If you linked to our website from a third-party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that site, so we recommend that you check the policy of the third-party site.

-16 or Under
+16 or under

 We are concerned to protect the privacy of children aged 16 or under.
-If you are aged 16 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information.
+If you are aged 16 or under‚ please get your parent/guardian’s permission before providing us with personal information.

-Review of this Policy
+Review of this policy

-We keep this Policy under regular review.
-This Policy was last updated in April 2018.
+We keep this policy under regular review.
+It was last updated in 2022.